rsm-gh/gbkf-core-python/README.md

 Python implementation of the [Generic Binary Keyed Format (*.gbkf)](https://gbkf-format.org).

-Currently, this implementation is not updated since the format is being developed mainly with the C++ implementation.
+This implementation is not yet finished.

 ## remarks
 + Currently, the Reader and Writer classes store all content in RAM.
 In the future, they will be improved to support disk-based I/O operations for large files.